 Virginia law defines domestic violence as “family violence” or “family abuse” that can include acts of violence or psychological abuse committed against:

-- Physical violence, such as punching, slapping or kicking
+- Physical violence that constitutes a “battery,” such as pushing, punching, slapping or kicking

 - Sexual assault

 - In civil cases (such as protective orders), domestic violence could include emotional abuse or neglect, or economic control

 What Happens After A Domestic Violence Call Is Made To Police?